 Durable Power of Attorney

-To name a durable power of attorney in Michigan, contact the Bassett Murray Law Group, PLLC, in Ann Arbor at 734-930-9200.
+To name a durable power of attorney in Michigan, contact the Bassett Murray Law Group, PLLC, in Ann Arbor and Petoskey at 734-930-9200.

 When you can no longer make your own decisions, your family may wonder how best to handle your finances or manage your care.
 To prevent any confusion, be sure to designate someone you trust to serve as your power of attorney.